vestrel00/contacts-android/docs/profile/delete-profile.md

 You may, of course, use other multi-threading libraries or just do it yourself =)

-> Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap.

 ## Performing the delete with permission

 Deletes require the `android.permission.WRITE_CONTACTS` permissions.
 If not granted, the delete will do nothing and return a failed result.

-> For API 22 and below, the permission "android.permission.WRITE_PROFILE" is also required but
+> ℹ️ For API 22 and below, the permission "android.permission.WRITE_PROFILE" is also required but
 > only at the manifest level.
 Prior to API 23 (Marshmallow), permissions needed to be granted
 > prior to installation instead of at runtime.